microsoft/vscode-docs/docs/getstarted/keybindings.md

 ## Customizing Shortcuts

-All keyboard shortcuts in VS Code can be customized via the `User/keybindings.json` file.
+All keyboard shortcuts in VS Code can be customized via the `keybindings.json` file.

 * To configure keyboard shortcuts the way you want, go to the menu under **File**  > **Preferences** > **Keyboard Shortcuts**. (**Code** > **Preferences** > **Keyboard Shortcuts** on Mac)
-* This will open the `Default Keyboard Shortcuts` on the left and your `User/keybindings.json` file where you can overwrite the default bindings on the right.
+* This will open the `Default Keyboard Shortcuts` on the left and your `keybindings.json` file where you can overwrite the default bindings on the right.
 * The list above isn't exhaustive.
-More commands may be listed under "Here are other available commands" in `Default Keyboard Shortcuts`.
+More commands may be listed under "Here are other available commands" in **Default Keyboard Shortcuts**.

 ## Keyboard Rules